Grants Program Resources

 * Regional agencies refer to government entities operating across multiple jurisdictions, such as regional park districts, regional planning agencies, or multi-county collaborations.

-Eligible partners may include nonprofit organizations, fiscally sponsored community organizations, California Native American tribes, Native 7871 organizations, foundations, land trusts, and/or local government agencies.
+Eligible partner organizations may include nonprofit organizations, fiscally sponsored community organizations, California Native American tribes, native 7871 organizations, foundations, land trusts and local government agencies.

 In order to qualify for this grant program, projects must: